zaphosting/docs/en/vserver_linux_ftp_install.md

 ---
 id: vserver_linux_ftp_install
-title: vServer: FTP server installation and setup
+title: vServer FTP server installation and setup
 description: Information on how to install and set up an FTP server on your vServer from ZAP-Hosting - ZAP-Hosting.com documentation
 sidebar_label: FTP Setup
 ---